Survey technician collecting site measurements with surveying equipment at a construction project

 Boundary Surveys: A boundary survey determines the legal boundaries of a property, establishing property lines and identifying any encroachments or disputes.
 This is particularly important for developers to ensure that construction does not infringe on neighboring properties or violate zoning laws.

 Topographic Surveys: A topographic survey maps the natural and man-made features of a site, including elevations, contours, vegetation, utilities, and existing structures.
-This information is crucial for architects and engineers during the design phase, helping them create plans that align with the site’s physical characteristics.

 As-Built Surveys: After construction is completed, as-built surveys document the exact locations and dimensions of finished structures.
 These surveys are often required to verify compliance with design plans and obtain occupancy permits.